uphillian/troubleshootinglinux/README.md

 ## Everything is a file

 Use the `file` command to examine files on the system.
 Use mkfifo to make named fifo's.

+## inode

+An inode is used to contain the data of a file.
+On Linux the names of files are contained in directories.
+Inodes can be metadata inodes or data inodes.
+Metadata inodes contain permissions and timestamps.
+Data inodes contain data.
+Directories are lists of metadata inodes.

+When you delete a file in linux, you only reduce the link count on the file by 1.
+When the link count reaches 0, the file is reaped from the filesystem, it is eligible to be replaced.

+## Troubleshooting Basics

+* Have a Plan
+  Know how things are broken

+* Only change 1 thing at a time. test after each change.  rollback any change that does not improve the situation.
+## OpenSSL